Cyril Dion: Cinéma

 On 11 December 2018 his second film, After Tomorrow (Après-Demain), was broadcast on France 2 in France and then on RTBF in Belgium and RTS in Switzerland.
 Commissioned by French Public Service Television (France 2), it was meant to accompany the first TV broadcast of Tomorrow.
 The intention of this 71-minute documentary was to meet people who implemented projects after seeing the documentary Tomorrow.
 As in his book "Petit Manuel de Résistance Contemporaine", he develops the thesis that stories play a preponderant role in the evolution of society.
 "This is the conclusion of After Tomorrow: things change when there are enough people who tell a new story and engage in a non-violent street fight, such as civil rights or women's rights".

 On 21 May 2019 he created with the guitarist and composer Sébastien Hoog, the show Résistances Poétiques at the Maison de la Poésie in Paris, which mixes poetry and music.
 A tour organised by Décibels Productions was planned for 2021.
 For Cyril Dion :"Faced with the prospect of an ecological collapse, immersed in the digital age, caught up in the whirlwind of information, confronted with violence and inequality, we need poetry, beauty and music.
 Reading and writing poetry is already resistance to a world obsessed with financial return, performance and consumerism.
 It means taking the time to listen to the din inside us and to tap into our creative, spiritual resources to cope.
-And trying to build another future."In September 2019 he begins shooting his third film Animal which is due to be released in October 2020.
+And trying to build another future."In September 2019, he begins shooting his third film, Animal, distributed by UGC.
+The film features two teenagers, Bella Lack and Vipulan Puvaneswaran, who belong to a generation convinced that their future and that of much of the Living World is threatened.
+The film will be released in France and Switzerland on December 1, 2021, and in Belgium on December 8.
+Animal was selected for the Cannes Film Festival 2021, in the Cinema for Climate section, won ten awards at international festivals and was nominated for the César for Best Documentary Film 2022.
+Released against the backdrop of a very difficult Covid season for French cinema, with attendance down by 30% to 40%, the film attracted 214,648 admissions, more than many dramas released over the same period.
+This is the second-best score of the year for a documentary, behind La Panthère des neiges.

-In 2022 the film Animal won the Green Award at the Trento Film Festival.
+In November 2022, a three-part climate documentary entitled Rebirth (Un monde nouveau in French) is broadcast on the French-German platform and TV network Arte.
+Cyril Dion wrote and stars in all three parts, directed by Thierry Robert.
+These films were conceived by Cyril Dion as a kind of plan to respond to the climate peril.
+The films were well received by critics, and distributed in many countries.